sipcentric/node-pbx-client/README.md

   register?: boolean; // Default - false

-  // The instanceId (uuid) to send with the registration instanceId?: string; // Defaults to generated uuid
+  // The instanceId (uuid) to send with the registration instanceId?: string; // Defaults to a generated uuid

   // The customer to use.
   customerId?: string; // Defaults to first available customer